Overview

 - Exploring the appearance panel

-- Creating graphic styles
+- Creating graphic style

 Working with symbols